 It is observed by Downarowicz in~\cite{D2014} that for dynamical systems on a bounded metric space, distributional chaos of type $2$ is equivalent to another generalization of Li-Yorke chaos, namely mean Li-Yorke chaos, which was coined in~\cite{HLY2014}.
 We say that a dynamical system $(X,T)$ is mean Li-Yorke chaotic if there exists an uncountable subset $K$ of $X$ such that for any two distinct points $x,y\in K$, one has

-For the study of chaos theory in topological dynamics, there are plentiful results about the existence of some kind of chaos and the relationships among various kinds of chaos.
+For the study of chaos theory in topological dynamics, there are plenty of results about the existence of the different types of chaos and their relationships with each other.
 We refer the reader to the survey \cite{LY2016} and references therein.
-Recently, some attention has been paid to the chaos theory in the framework of linear dynamics, that is $X$ is a topological vector space (usually Banach or Fr\'echet space) and $T\colon X\to X$ is a continuous linear operator.
-We refer the read to the books~\cites{BM2009, GP2011} for a thorough account of linear dynamics.
+Recently, a lot of attention has been paid to the study of chaotic phenomena in linear dynamics, that is, when $X$ is a topological vector space (usually a Banach or Fr\'echet space) and $T\colon X\to X$ is a continuous linear operator.
+We refer the reader to the books~\cite{BM2009, GP2011} for a thorough account of linear dynamics.

-In \cite{BBMP2011}, Berm\'udez et al. characterized Li-Yorke chaos in terms of the existence of irregular vectors for continuous linear operators on Banach spaces.
-Later, Bernardes et al. systematically studied Li-Yorke chaos in~\cite{BBMP2015} and distributional chaos in~\cite{BBMP2013} for continuous linear operators on Fr\'echet spaces, and characterized distributional chaos in terms of the existence of distributionally irregular vectors The authors in \cite{BBPW2018} studied various types of distributional chaos and showed that distributional chaos of type $1$ and of type $2$ are equivalent for continuous linear operators on Banach spaces.
-Recently, the authors in \cite{BBP2020} systematically studied mean Li-Yorke chaos for continuous linear operators on Banach spaces and showed that an operator is mean Li-Yorke chaotic if and only if it has a mean irregular vector.
+In a series of papers~\cite{BBMP2011, BBMP2013, BBMP2015, BBP2020, BBPW2018}, various chaotic properties related to Li-Yorke chaos were carefully considered, and many very interesting results were found in linear dynamics.
+For instance, in \cite{BBMP2011}, Berm\'udez et al.\ connected Li-Yorke chaotic operators on a Banach space with the existence of irregular points which is a topic discussed in operator theory.
+Later in~\cite{BBMP2015}, Bernardes et al.\ extended this result to Fr\'echet spaces.
+They utilized the linear structure and the local convexity to construct the uncountable scrambled set, and it is natural to ask if these ingredients are necessary to produce the Li-Yorke chaotic phenomena.